bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 overhead of your program grows exponentially the more mutable-state/side-effects that you have.
-When you reason about your program you have to account for the potential state of all these changeable/changing entities and entity systems.
-This is, my friend, is cognitive overhead.
+When you reason about your program you have to account for the potential state of all these changable/changing entities and entity systems.
+It is amazing how quickly things grow past our ability to effectively reason about them.
+This, my friend, is cognitive overhead.

 But in order to write a program we have to compute, right?
 Where does that leave us?